This blog may contain affiliate links. Read our disclosure policy for more info.

 Ice skating is one of the classic Canadian winter experiences.
 Of course, you can simply go to Lake Louise (mentioned above), however, there are a lot of places much closer to Banff too.

 On top of skating at the official rinks, you can also go wild ice skating during certain conditions.
 Vermilion Lakes, Johnson Lake, Lake Minnewanka, Two Jack Lake, and Cascade Ponds are popular choices.
-Of course, heavy snowfall can interrupt this but early in the season, or if people have cleared some of the snow, these lakes are perfect.
-Above you can see me ice skating at Vermillion Lakes – how beautiful!
+Of course, heavy snowfall can interrupt this, but early in the season, or if people have cleared some of the snow, these lakes are perfect.

-Important: Skating on frozen lakes is dangerous without the right expereince.
+Important: Skating on frozen lakes is dangerous if the ice isn’t thick enough.
 Only skate on ice thick enough to hold your weight and skate at your own risk.
+If unsure, it’s better not to go on the ice.
+I always ask at the Banff Visitor Center before I go to skate on any frozen lake.

 14. Go on a scenic flight